Qiskit/qiskit-ibm-runtime/DEPRECATION.md

 It is important to warn the user when your breaking changes are coming.

-`@deprecate_arg` and `@deprecate_func` will automatically add the deprecation to the docstring for the function so that it shows up in docs.
+Make sure to update the docstring of the function, so that it shows up in API reference.

-If you are not using those decorators, you should directly add a [Sphinx deprecated directive](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-deprecated):
+You can add a [Sphinx deprecated directive](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-deprecated):

 ```python